vmware-tanzu/velero/design/multiple-csi-volumesnapshotclass-support.md

 ## Goals
 - Allow the user to specify the VolumeSnapshotClass to use for a particular driver and backup.
-- Add pluginInputs field in the velero CRs (Backup, Schedule, Restore) to allow the user to specify the parameters which are specific to a plugin.

 ## Non Goals
 - Deprecating existing VSC selection behaviour.
 (The current behaviour will remain the default behaviour if the user does not specify the VolumeSnapshotClass to use for a particular driver and backup.)